gbxyz/dsd/README.dsd.md

         interval=300

-        ; list of zones you're interested in zones="foo,bar"
+        ; list of zones you're interested in zones="foo,bar.com"

+        ; location to where files are written: directory="/var/lib/dsd"

 # SEE ALSO

 - `dsd-cp`, which copies DSD data files from the DNS server to a remote server.
 - `dsd-db`, which processes DSD data files and writes the data to a database.
 - `dsd-munin`, a Munin plugin for displaying graphs based on the DSD database.
 - [https://www.centralnic.com/](https://www.centralnic.com/)
 - [http://www.net-dns.org/](http://www.net-dns.org/)
 - [http://dns.measurement-factory.com/tools/dsc/](http://dns.measurement-factory.com/tools/dsc/)